revilooliver/Quantum-Circuits-for-Dynamic-Runtime-Assertions-in-Quantum-Computation/README.md

 ============

 If Qiskit is installed successfully, copy and paste the assertion.py file under compiler folder "...\qiskit\compiler" in Qiskit installation directory.
+The default Qiskit installation directory is lib/<python_ver> /site-packages/qiskit/.
+If your are using the anaconda virtual environment, the Qiskit installation directory is <name of your virtual env>\Lib\site-packages\qiskit.
 Testing installation
 =======================